 It is important to know the difference between facts and opinions.

 Some cases are black and white, e.g., the lady is either clearly deceptive in a serious way, or else she is seeing only the customer and serious about a future with only him.
 However, many cases are understandable as "grey area" and the main issue is whether it will work or can be made to work.
 Many guys get a "bad" or "mixed" report and then work out with the lady a more realistic relationship.

-The first priority is to collect facts and observations for the customer, so that the customer can make a most informed decision.
+The first priority is to collect facts and observations for the customer, so that the client can make a most informed decision.
 If the customer wishes, we can help the customer with analysis based on our experiences in order to lead to any particular decisions.